surifirstpin/Acubi_documentation/Version.5/Reports.md

 > <b>Note :</b>  Data retrieved on running a report, is visible in  <b>Data Section</b>.

 <b>6.</b> To <b>hide</b> the Explore/Visualize section that displays dimensions and measure click on  <b>Angle Double Left</b> icon.
-To display the same click  <b>Angle double right</b> icon available near dimensions and measure field list. ( Refer Image 2)
+To display the same click  <b>Angle Double Right</b> icon available near dimensions and measure field list. ( Refer Image 2)

 ## Add Filters

 Report filters will narrow the reports results while allowing you to view the specific range of data.

-**7.** To Add Filter to a report, Click on **Add Filter.** The report data is retrieved based on **Filter** applied if any.
+<b>7.</b> To Add Filter to a report, Click on <b>Add Filter</b> The report data is retrieved based on <b>Filter</b> applied if any.
 All the fields selected are visible in filter expression list using which you can apply filters.

-> **For Example :** Apply filter expression to measure field **Quantity sum is greater than or equal to 1000** in filter section and data is retrieved on based on the filters applied.
+> <b>For Example :**Apply filter expression to measure field **Quantity sum is greater than or equal to 1000** in filter section and data is retrieved on based on the filters applied.

   -  Hit **Run** button, data is displayed based on the filters applied.
 ![